Hi! I am Dr. Carolyn Bloye (she/her) and I offer non-religious individual therapy to adults (ages 18+). A few things about me:

 I want you to be as comfortable in my office as possible.
 Feel free to bring any comfort items (e.g. fidget toys, weighted blankets, food or drinks, etc.) that you find helpful with you to session.

-I specialize in helping women (18+) change patterns of self-criticism, perfectionism, and shame that are contributing to symptoms of depression, anxiety, eating disorders, and codependency/relationship problems.
+I specialize in helping people (ages 18+) change patterns of self-criticism, perfectionism, and shame that are contributing to symptoms of depression, anxiety, eating disorders, and codependency/relationship problems.

 Approach to therapy